keensam04/mlops-titanic/README.md

 ```bash
 pip install -r pipeline/requirements.txt
 ```
+> [!NOTE]
+> The above step assumes you have cloned the repo and are in the root directory (mlops-titanic)

 The above should enable the `dsl-compile` command.
 Run the following command to validate
 ```bash